TITLE 77: PUBLIC HEALTH

 I) Tuition invoice/official mail from college or university, dated less than the 12 months prior to application;

-K) W-2 form from the most recent tax year.
+K) W-2 form from the most recent tax year; or

 d) To apply for a registry identification card, a qualifying patient shall submit a completed application to the Department on the required forms, which shall include, at a minimum, the following items:

-1) Written certification for the use of medical cannabis meeting the requirements of this Part issued by a physician who meets the requirements set forth in the Act and the Medical Practice Act of 1987 and dated less than 90 days prior to the application;
+1) Written certification for the use of medical cannabis meeting the requirements of this Part issued by a certifying health care professional who meets the requirements set forth in the Act.
+The certification shall be dated less than 90 days prior to the application;

 2) Proof of Illinois residency of the qualifying patient, as specified in subsection (c);